Semidefinite programming relaxations for quantum correlations: Semidefinite relaxations for polynomial optimisation

 \subsection{Noncommutative polynomial optimisation}

 The polynomial optimisation problems of the previous section can also be extended to the setting wherein the variables do not commute.
+Historically it was discovered through the study of quantum nonlocality: based on the work of Tsirelson \cite{Tsirelson1980}, Wehner showed that the correlations of two-outcome Bell inequalities without marginals can be characterized via SDP \cite{Wehner2006}.
+The general case, which requires an SDP hierarchy, was discovered soon afterwards by Navascués et al. \cite{Navascues2007}.
+Only later the connection to the commutative case and the extension to arbitrary polynomials was realized \cite{Navascues2008,Doherty2008b,Pironio2010}.

 Given some Hilbert space $\mathcal{H}$ we can now consider polynomials of bounded operators $X_1, \dots, X_n$ on $\mathcal{H}$.
 In particular, consider the following optimisation problem

-where the optimisation is over all Hilbert spaces $\mathcal{H}$, all states $\rho$ on $\mathcal{H}$ and all bounded operators $X_1,\dots, X_n$ on $\mathcal{H}$, and the polynomials $f$, $h_i$ and $g_j$ are all Hermitian -- although the variables $X_1, \dots X_n$ need not necessarily be Hermitian.
+where the optimisation is over all Hilbert spaces $\mathcal{H}$, all states $\rho$ on $\mathcal{H}$ and all bounded operators $X_1,\dots, X_n$ on $\mathcal{H}$, and the polynomials $f$, $h_i$ and $g_j$ are all Hermitian\footnote{A polynomial $f(X_1, \dots, X_n)$ is called Hermitian if $f = f^\dagger$.} -- although the variables $X_1, \dots X_n$ need not necessarily be Hermitian.
 This noncommutative generalisation of Eq.~\eqref{eq:pop} rather naturally captures many problems in quantum theory and, as we shall see in later sections, it forms the basis for characterising nonlocal correlations (see Section~\ref{sec:nonlocality}), communication correlations (see Sections~\ref{sec:communication-dimension} and \ref{sec:communication-distinguish}), computing key rates in cryptography (see Section~\ref{sec:qkd}) and characterising network correlations (see Section \ref{sec:networks}).

 As in the commutative case, this problem is in general very difficult to solve.
 Indeed, the noncommutative setting is a generalisation of the former and hence inherits its complexity.
 Nevertheless, \citet{Pironio2010} showed that relatively natural extensions of the moment and sum-of-squares hierarchies can be derived that lead to a hierarchy of SDPs that (under mild conditions\footnote{A sufficient condition for convergence is that the constraints of the problem imply a bound on the operator norm of feasible points $(X_1,\dots,X_n)$.
 Following the formulation in \citet{Pironio2010}, one should be able to determine some constant $C$ such that $C^2 - \sum_{i=1}^n X_{i}^{\dagger} X_i \succeq 0$ for all feasible points $(X_1,\dots,X_n)$.
 For example if $X_i$ are all projectors then we can take $C=\sqrt{n}$.}) will converge to the optimal value of Eq.~\eqref{eq:ncpop_primal}.